Nuxify/sophon/README.md

 Nuxify's very own template for building decentralized apps (dApps) with Flutter and Dart.

 Interacts with a Greeter Smart Contract found here: <https://goerli.etherscan.io/address/0x093eb7ccAfa165D8D35c6666984de510Be58cBd2>.
-Supports MetaMask and Web3Auth (Gmail) providers.
+Supports MetaMask and other wallet providers.

 Template architecture closely resembles our other Flutter template: <https://github.com/Nuxify/flirt> but this one is geared towards dApps.